 “If you don’t get paid by insurance companies, how much will you charge us?”

-Here’s the thing: working with us SAVES you money.
-Not because our fees are always less than what your Broker currently makes on your group, but because our intellectual property helps you optimize spend (remember the $1 Trillion wasted every year?) and these savings allow us to improve benefits for employees.
+Remember, our mission is to SAVE you money.
+Our intellectual property helps you optimize spend (remember the $1 Trillion wasted every year?) and improve your bottom-line.
 Here’s what we can always guarantee — your savings will out-perform fee 3:1, and our revenue will always be fully transparent to you, our valued client.
 No commission grabs or year-end kickbacks from insurers — nada, zilch, nothing.

 Although we have our recommended process, we understand that every Client is unique, and we often need to mold our process to fit the needs of an organization.